Understanding Disability Employment Services (DES) Eligibility

 The easiest way to sign up with WISE DES services is by registering your interest via online job seeker form.
 After submission, the WISE customer service team will be in contact within two working days to discuss your eligibility and start you on your employment journey.

 If you have further questions, you can reach out to your local WISE office either by phone or email.
 Our expert consultants will provide you with information around your eligibility for Disability Employment Services, and help you sign up to our services.
-Contact your local office here.
+Contact your local WISE office, today.